 Amazon Prime Benefit #5: Audible & Kindle Books

 For all the bookworms out there, Amazon offers a multitude of reading options beyond the traditional paperback.
 Prime members get credits towards an audiobook-only Audible Premium Plus trial; there’s also Prime Reading, which allows members unlimited access to an ever-changing selection of digital and audiobooks, along with magazines, comic books, and pre-release editor’s picks.

 Amazon Prime Benefit #6: Amazon Music

 I was confused when I landed on the Amazon Music homepage and it appeared to be prompting me to sign up for something else at an additional cost.
-It turns out that Amazon has two tiers of music subscription — the standard two million songs that come with your Prime subscription, or the supposed “tens of millions” of songs that the Unlimited subscription offers.
-(I had to do some Googling to find this number.)
-I’m not interested in the latter option, so I get increasingly frustrated when I keep getting re-directed to the “Try Now” banner on the Unlimited landing page, despite some major clicking around.
+It turns out that Amazon has two tiers of music subscription — the standard two million songs that come with your Prime subscription, or the ninety million songs that the Unlimited subscription offers.
+I’m not interested in the latter option, so I get increasingly frustrated when I keep getting redirected to the “Try Now” banner on the Unlimited landing page, despite some major clicking around.
 After finally finding my way to download the music player and searching for music, I find that obvious, big-name artists’ (The Beatles) catalogs are here in full, but less-marquee names are harder to find.
-Finally, lest we forget: on June 17, Amazon will be streaming an exclusive concert featuring Billie Eilish, H. E. R., and Kid Cudi, which you can only watch — you guessed it — if you have a Prime membership.

-Amazon Prime Benefit #7: Small Business Shopping Credits
+Amazon Prime Benefit #7: Small Business Shopping Sweepstakes